sequelize/cli/CONTRIBUTING.md

 Make sure you have all required dependencies, you will need

-- Node v4 or above
+- Node v12 or above
-- NPM v3 or above

 Now go to cloned repository folder